doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

       * Login: *bootstrapadmin*
       * Password: Use the value stored in the *adminpassword* key vault secret
     * Expand the *Databases* tab and verify you can see *testdb*
-  * Optional: Deny public access to Azure SQL Database
+  * Optional: Deny internet access to Azure SQL Database
     * Perform these steps in your client environment (not on an Azure VM).
     * Test DNS configuration
       * Verify that PrivateLink is not already configured on your internal network